CLI Tool

 Projects

 Organize your tests into projects.
+Projects belong to organizations.

 projects list

-List all your projects.
+List all your projects across all organizations.

 runhuman projects list